Anxiety Treatment • Dual Diagnosis Support • Alpine Recovery Lodge

 Yes.
 Family education and support can help treatment feel clearer and recovery feel more sustainable.

-Usually the first step is a confidential call or insurance verification so you can understand your options.
+The first step is usually a confidential call or insurance verification so you can understand your options, estimated coverage, and possible level of care.

 What other Alpine services may connect to anxiety treatment?